Health

 Kinnow — a winter specialty — does not only keep the human body safe from common viral infections but is also good for the heart and overall health.
 Its juice is rightfully a common part of many people’s breakfast.

-all year long.
-Lemons are a perfect fruit to keep on hand for salad dressings,
+This versatile fruit is an excellent source of vitamin C. They are naturally low in calories and carbohydrates and available all year long.
+Lemons are a perfect fruit to keep on hand for salad dressings, seafood recipes, flavoring water, and more.

 Lemon Nutrition Facts